-Some cancers grow slowly and do not cause any problem but others become more aggressive and require immediate treatment.
+Some cancers grow slowly and do not cause any problem, but others become more aggressive and require immediate treatment.

 There are many reasons why cancer mortality has decreased as both prevention and treatment have drastically improved as oncologists have a much better understanding of why people get cancer.
 But a big part of that decrease in mortality as fewer people are getting tobacco-related cancers.

-As scientist gain more data from cancer patients, they will have a better grasp of how the mutations interact with one another to make cancer more or less aggressive, and will also be able to develop treatments which targets several of them at once.
+As scientist gain more data from cancer patients, they will have a better grasp of how the mutations interact with one another to make cancer more or less aggressive, and will also be able to develop treatments which target several of them at once.